brsteel/scripts/AzureVirtualEnclave/NESTED-CONFIG-GUIDE.md

 - **Resource group strategy**: Use separate RGs per service or environment
 - **Naming convention**: Use consistent naming like `'tier-service-instance'`

-### Governance Settings
+### Governance / RBAC
-- **Environment alignment**: Development = permissive, Production = restrictive
-- **Approval workflows**: More approvals for production communities
-- **Notification strategy**: Enable notifications for production changes
+- Use RBAC inheritance & explicit empty arrays to clear undesired roles
+- Maintenance objects require justification when `mode == 'On'`

 ## Validation Rules

-The template validates:
+The template validates (soft guardrails / may evolve):
-- ✅ `communityConfigs` array length matches `numberOfCommunities`
+- ✅ `communityConfigs` length should match `numberOfCommunities`
-- ✅ Each community has unique `addressSpace`
+- ✅ Justification present when maintenance mode enabled
-- ✅ Each enclave within community has unique CIDR ranges
+- ✅ Custom CIDR supplied only when `networkSize == 'custom'`
-- ✅ All required properties are specified
+- ✅ RBAC arrays use object IDs (no display names)

 ## Common Patterns